ZBoard Motorized Skateboard

 But with Jet, Recon one-ups even Shimano's programmable Di2: It's built on an open platform, allowing developers to build apps to go along with it, expanding its basic capabilities however they see fit.
 But at least for now, with integrated polarized lenses, Jet could be limited by its own hardware — it's only available as a complete unit, meaning you can't pair it with your favorite shades.

-DJI Innovations Phantom Drone Courtesy of DJI
+DJI Innovations Phantom Drone

 With the increasing popularity of airborne drones, riders, shredders, climbers, and all kinds of athletes have a whole new way to record their exploits.
 They're taking both amateur and professional video, and dropping in price while increasing in usability.
 Software (often open-source) is helping stabilize these flying machines, making the video better as well as making them easier to pilot.